pytorch/pytorch/docs/nn.md

 --------- | ------- | -----------
 in_features |  | size of each input sample
 out_features |  | size of each output sample
-bias | True | if false, the layer will not learn an additive bias

 ### Expected Shape
        | Shape | Description